 Views Customizations and Personalizations

 A dedicated area of Layout Template Model for storing customizations of the Views.
 Anytime the System Layout is changed by a Customer the corresponding changes are reflected in Views Customizations.
 The document is a list of operations that need to be applied to the original Template View to achieve the customized View.
-Such an approach guarantees as the continuity of the Customization after the System Update, as the applying of the new features of the Product to the customized layout.
+Such an approach guarantees the continuity of the Customization after the System Update, as the application of the new features of the Product to the customized layout.

-Each authorized user of the System can have his own Personalization document for any Layout Template View, and the Solution Builder in run-time automatically applied it to displayed Layout in UUX.
+Each authorized user of the System can have his own Personalization document for any Layout Template View, and the Solution Builder in run-time automatically applied it to the displayed Layout in UUX.

 Once the author of the Layout amendments publishes the Layout Template, the customizations become public, and everybody who is granted access to see the Layout immediately can see the published changes, and the "personalization" is considered as "customization".
 On contrary to Personalization, the Customization document has only one instance per Layout, and it is applied on run-time for anyone who opens the appropriate Layout.